-Gordon is a passionate technology evangelist, application developer, experienced team lead and technology facilitator.
+Gordon is a passionate technology evangelist, experienced manager, application developer and technology facilitator.

-Over his career Gordon has worked for many national and international companies including Boston Pizza, Aldo, Second Cup, Molson Coors, Old Navy, Imperial Oil, General Motors, Barnes and Noble, Boston Scientific, Blue Mountain and Discover Ontario.
+Over his career, Gordon has worked with many national and international companies including Goodlife Fitness, Boston Pizza, OLG, Aldo, Second Cup, Molson Coors, Old Navy, Imperial Oil, General Motors, Barnes and Noble, Boston Scientific, Blue Mountain and Discover Ontario.

 Gordon has an undergraduate degree in Bachelor of Applied Science from the University of Waterloo.